yearofmoo/directive.js/README.md

 - Nothing is required in this code for it to work.
 - jQuery integrates fine as well (just remember to use `$(element)` when needed).

+## Installation

+1. Grab using bower: `bower install directive.js`
+2. The files are under `dist/directive.js` or `dist/directive.min.js`

+You can also just download the files directive from github under `dist/`.

 ## Usage

 ### Registering Directives